 RIP FASTPASS.
 We hardly knew ye MaxPass.
 Everything you knew about cutting the lines to ride attractions at Disneyland (and for that matter, Walt Disney World too!) just got hit with some big changes.
 It’s time to learn something new for your next Disneyland vacation.

-Disney just announced the successor to the FASTPASS system that has existed in some shape or form in its parks since 1999.
-This next-gen service, Disney Genie, uses technology and queue data to improve your Disneyland day and minimize waits.
+In August 2021, Disney finally announced the successor to the FASTPASS system.
+This next-gen service, Disney Genie, uses technology and queue data to improve your Disney day and minimize waits.
 Disney Genie upgrades called Disney Genie+ and Lightning Lane promise even more ways to ride more efficiently – but at a cost.

-This new ecosystem is coming both to Walt Disney World and Disneyland in Fall 2021, but this article focuses on Disneyland specifically.
+This new ecosystem was just released at Walt Disney World on October 19, 2021 and is coming to Disneyland later in fall 2021 (Disneyland date still TBD).
+While we cover both Disney coasts on this site, this article focuses on Disneyland specifically.
 Thankfully, a lot of Disneyland regulars are familiar with the Disneyland MaxPass system already, which should help in understanding some of these new offerings.
 I promise I’ll have more detailed help for you Florida-bound folks in another post soon too, but be sure to scroll down to Question 11 below which will get you started if you want to know about Walt Disney World differences.

 So just what is Disney Genie at Disneyland?
 And what about its upsells, Disney Genie+ and Lightning Lane?
 Let’s dive in.